Kristina01111000/Drws_site/README.md

 - new video explaining the 30 day challenge - probably not until summer

-- See if campaign monitor will work for audio files the way he wants

 - See how big the file size for campaign monitor is
 - Could he sell his book (hardcover and ebook) on the site?